michelesr/thesis/src/mvaa.md

 # Containers and container based applications

-In the past Virtual Machines covered a role of great importance in cloud computing and virtualization, because of their attitude to provide standardized and reproducible environments, installable everywhere.
+In the past virtual machines covered a role of great importance in cloud computing and virtualization, because of their attitude to provide standardized and reproducible environments, installable everywhere.
 The main problem with Virtual Machines is that their configuration concerns also with the detail of the machine, such as hardware (ram, hard disk, processor, network interfaces, etc.), when often those features don't require reproduction and introduce overhead.
-In fact, for a developer, the most important part of the virtualization is the operating system and application configuration, features that are reproduced with fidelity by application containers.
+In fact, the most important part of the virtualization is the operating system and application configuration, features that are reproduced with fidelity by application containers.
+In addition, the only processes running inside a container are the application ones, while inside a virtual machine the processes of an entire operating system run, increasing significantly the overhead.

-The elimination of the overhead and complexity introduced by Virtual Machines is not the only reason to prefer containers: *Docker* container engine provides versioning of the images used for creating containers, that is a great benefit for software development, in fact versioning practices are adopted in all the software development teams and software houses.
-Also Docker provides component reuses: a base image can be reused by an infinite number of applications, reducing impact on disk space and build times.
+The elimination of the overhead and complexity introduced by virtual machines is not the only reason to prefer containers: *Docker* container engine provides versioning of the images used for container creation, that is a great benefit for software development, in fact versioning practices are adopted in all the software development teams and software houses.
+Also Docker provides component reuse: a base image can be reused by an infinite number of applications, reducing impact on disk space and build times.

-This chapter exposes the main features of *Docker* container engine and *Docker Compose*, a container orchestration tool for defining and instancing reproducible development environment.
-After the explanation of those tools, the structure and the configuration of the development environment of Gasista Felice will be explained in detail.
+This chapter exposes the main features of *Docker* container engine and *Docker Compose*, a container orchestration tool for defining and instancing reproducible development environments.
+Once the reader is familiar with the main features of Docker and Docker Compose, the container based structure of Gasista Felice is explained in detail.

 ## Docker container engine

-*Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux*@wikipedia-docker.
+*Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux, Mac OS and Windows.* @wikipedia-docker

 Docker permits to build images of applications that can be instanced as containers.
 For any container, Docker provides an isolated and reproducible